KvaKvaker/GoGitHubUserActivity/README.md

 # GO CLI GitHub User Activity

+This utilite uses GitHub API to show user activity

 ## How to run

 Clone the repository in you folder and run the following command: